h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

 5. Have internet connection so kubernetes can download Sparkling Water docker images

+6. If you have non-default network policies applied to the namespace where Sparkling Water is supposed to run, please make sure to expose all Spark ports and ports 54321 and 54322 as these are also necessary by H2O to be able to communicate.

 The examples bellow are using the default Kubernetes namespace which we enable for Spark as:

 .. code:: bash